 Turbine mechanical components such as the turbine gearbox and bearings will require oil changes and greasing approximately every 1 to 3 years.
 Each turbine gearbox contains approximately 350 L of oil, and the frequency of oil change will depend on the results of inspections.
-Electrical components such as transformers will require regular inspection of oil containment system for potential leaks and oil changes as required.
+Electrical components such as transformers will require regular inspection for potential leaks and oil changes as required.
 The application, collection, transportation, storage, and authorized disposal of any hazardous material such as oil and grease will be performed in a manner that will minimize potential spills.
-In the event of a spill, proper reporting and notification will take place in accordance with the Environmental Protection Act.
 Hazardous materials such as oils and grease will be properly stored in labelled containers at the Parts and Storage building with appropriate Materials Safety Data Sheets.
+In the event of a spill, the procedure outlined in Section 6.1.3 of this report will be implemented.